AbdulHadi806/AbdulHadi806/README.md

 - 📫 How to reach me abdul.806@yahoo.com...

 <!---
-AbdulHadi806/AbdulHadi806 is a HTML/CSS, Js, React developer.
-He is currently working at IPLEX as an Intern for the past +4 months.
-He is fast and pashinate and he loves to learn more.
+AbdulHadi806/AbdulHadi806 is a full-stack developer with a deep interest in Machine Learning.
+He is currently working at IPLEX as a full-stack developer and he loves creating open-source machine learning and deep learning models.
+He is fast and passionate and he loves to learn.
 --->

 <h3 align="left">Connect with me:</h3>